Best Things to Do in Key West in May (2024)

 Key West Weather

 Let’s begin with the first question… weather.
 May isn’t the hottest month, that’s August.
 And, it’s not the coldest month of the year, that’s January.
 But, you can expect average temperatures in the mid-80s.
 The average high temperature may be at 85, but the lows will only drop into the upper 70s.
 Yep, pleasant weather is usually expected for the month.
+For those still having cooler weather, May is the perfect escape for those still feeling the bite of winter months.

 Getting to Key West